Frequently Asked Questions

 Can I use Epochly in production?

 Yes.
 Community tier is production-ready for workloads that fit within 4 cores.
-For unlimited scaling and GPU support, upgrade to Pro.
+For unlimited scaling and GPU acceleration, upgrade to Pro.

 Is there a team plan?